 You may be released the same day or need to stay in the hospital overnight.

 Right after the procedure, you will be in a recovery room where your blood pressure, pulse, and breathing will be monitored.
 Recovery may also include: Pain medicationBandaging your foot

 During your stay, the hospital staff will take steps to reduce your chance of infection such as: Washing their handsWearing gloves or masksKeeping your incisions covered

 There are also steps you can take to reduce your chances of infection, such as: Washing your hands often and reminding visitors and healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incisions

 When you return home, take these steps: You may need to wear a special postoperative shoe for several weeks.You will be given instructions about whether you may bear weight on your foot.
 You may need to wear a splint or cast.
 You may need to use crutches or a walker for a brief time.After your foot has healed, you may need to do specific exercises or physical therapy.
 They will help you regain strength, flexibility, and stamina in your feet.Talk with your doctor about the kind of footwear you should use.
 Make sure that it fits correctly.If pins were used in your feet, you may need to have these removed several weeks after your operation.

 Be sure to follow your doctor's

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the sitePain that you cannot control with the medicines you have been givenSwelling or pain in the calf or leg
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the sitePain that you cannot control with the medicines you have been givenSwelling or pain in the calf or leg

 Bunion surgery.
 American Academy of Orthopaedic Surgeons website.
 Available at: